 Large review study finds low risk of erectile dysfunction after prostate biopsy

 Does exercise help protect against severe COVID-19?

 Doctors take a two-pronged approach to diagnosing Alzheimer's disease.
 First, they ask patients questions and perhaps have them fill out one of the standardized questionnaires used to assess memory and other parts of thinking.
 The purpose is to evaluate people's cognitive problems to see if what they're experiencing is consistent with Alzheimer's.
-Forgetfulness coupled with abnormal social behavior, for example, might indicate a different brain disease.
-And mild problems with short-term memory could be ascribed to normal aging.

 Second, doctors will order various tests to rule out other conditions that can affect mental functioning.
 Any CT or MRI brain scans or blood tests that might be done are part of this process of elimination.